theengs/decoder/docs/README.md

 * Expandable
 * Interoperable

+Projects using the Theengs Decoder library
+* [OpenMQTTGateway](https://docs.openmqttgateway.com/) - A BLE to MQTT bridge running on ESP8266, ESP32 or Arduino boards.
+* [Theengs Gateway](https://gateway.theengs.io/) - A Python-based BLE to MQTT bridge running on Raspberry Pi, Windows or Linux.
+* [Theengs Explorer](https://github.com/theengs/explorer) - A text user interface to discover BLE devices, showing their raw advertisement alongside the decoded data; running on Linux, Windows or macOS.
+* [Theengs App](https://app.theengs.io/) - A paid app for Android phones and tablets displaying decoded BLE sensor data and optionally acting as a BLE to MQTT bridge.

 ::: warning Note
 The material and information contained in this documentation is for general information purposes only.
 You should not rely upon the material or information on this documentation as a basis for making any business, legal or any other decisions.
 There is no warranty given on this documentation content.
 If you decide to follow the information and materials given it is at your own risk.
 I will not be liable for any false, inaccurate, inappropriate or incomplete information presented on this website.
 :::